Malrhis/project-4-codeinstitute/README.md

 # 7. Detailed Features Write-up
 ## 7.1 Search Bar
-- how as each implemented?
+- how was each implemented?

 ## 7.1.1 Search Bar Validation
 - simple if function to prevent empty string from being processed